apparition47/SNSDemo/README.md

 # SNS Demo

-A SNS demo based on Firebase.
+A SNS POC based on Firebase.
+Written in Swift for iOS.

 ## Features